 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an extremely difficult process, since it involves balancing what consider your worth and what the employer thinks they can afford.
-If done properly, it can be a positive experience for both the employer and employee, which results in a higher pay for the employee and greater satisfaction for the employees in their work.
-Learn how to make your salary negotiation a success.
+Negotiating your salary is difficult to talk about, because it involves balancing what you think you’re worth versus what the employer thinks they can afford.
+However, if done correctly, it can be a positive experience for both parties that results in a better salary for the employee and a greater employees’ engagement in their jobs.
+Learn how to negotiate your salary with confidence.

 - Get information from networking with colleagues, using online tools like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- During the negotiation, be confident and clear, but be flexible and open.
-Highlight tangible results that you’ve had in your previous roles.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open.
+Show tangible results that you’ve had in your previous positions.

-- Maintain a positive mood throughout the conversation and be active in your listening.
+- Maintain a positive mood throughout the conversation and practice active listening.

 Do your research